-Kiwi’s Compare Best Income Protection Insurance Quote and Buy Today
+Kiwi’s Like to Compare Best Income Protection Insurance Quote Now

 Cash is King!

 Even if you work full time as an accountant or a contracted electrician who’s weekly hours never are the same, the challenges are the same: if you are forced to stop working, who will pay the bills?

 Income Protection Insurance keeps your lifestyle going by paying up to 75% of your income if you were unable to work due to injury, illness or disability.

 When the unexpected happens, we know what matters is if you can manage your expenses (e.g. mortgage, rent, food, utilities) while you recover.

 We work with the best income protection insurance providers in New Zealand.

 It is simple to arrange and tailored to you and your circumstances.

 How Income Protection Insurance in New Zealand works